Intensive, consultation-based résumé writing:

 Technical Phase

-Formatting: Custom-fitted, with the format and visual structure appropriate for you, not slapped into a template.
+Formatting: Custom-fitted, with the format and visual structure appropriate for you.
+No templates.

 I use expert-level Word techniques, and exceptional technical production knowledge, to format résumés that are compatible with current automated résumé processing systems.

-(Many common Word techniques used by virtually all résumé services are not appropriate for the kind of processing that résumés get.)
+(Many common Word techniques, used by most résumé services, are not appropriate for the kind of processing that résumés get.)

-Review and quality control: Based on years of editorial and technical QC experience—before I ever got into résumés.
+Review and quality control: Based on years of editorial and technical QC experience.
 I spend more time on QC than some résumé services spend on the whole job.

 The production phase (writing, formatting, QC) typically takes two to three weeks, depending on my workload.
 It has to be done in stages, and spread out.